 Through UCF’s BA in anthropology, you can focus on archeology, cultural anthropology, linguistics, or physical anthropology.
 You will gain an understanding of language, religion, and culture across the world while armed with research and fieldwork skills.
 Notable classes include The Human Species, Archaeology and the Rise of Human Culture, and History of Anthropology Thought.

 Whether you want to want to pursue exciting careers after graduation or dive into graduate students, UCF BA in anthropology will take you there.
-Check out this video posted from UCF’s anthropology department to see if this program is right for you.
-Check out application details and apply online here.
+Check out this video posted by UCF’s anthropology department to see if this program is right for you.
+Check out the application details and apply online here.